 When programming in Python, I spend a large amount of time using IPython and its powerful interactive prompt, not just for some one-off calculations, but for significant chunks of actual programming and debugging.
 I use it especially for exploratory programming where I’m unsure of the APIs available to me, or what the state of the system will be at a particular point in the code.

-I’m not sure how widespread this method of working is, but I rarely hear other people talk about it, so I thought it would be worth sharing.
+While it looks like I’ve been doing this for 12 years now, I’m not sure how widespread this method of working is, as I rarely hear other people talk about it.
+So I thought it would be worth sharing in some detail.

 You normally need IPython installed into your current virtualenv for it to work properly: